-Table 2: Themes and categories extracted from the study data.
+Table 2.
+Themes and categories extracted from the study data.

 Theme Categories

-Compotonoo an for Career motivation and interest
+Competence as an inevitable necessity for health care workers Career motivation and interest

-Competence as inevitable necessity Up-to-date knowledge and skill
+Up-to-date knowledge and skill

-health care workers Critical thinking
+Critical thinking

-nealth care workers Self-actualization
+Self-actualization

 Career motivation and interest: Many participants believe that primary health care providers will be competent if they are interested in the public health as well as their duties.
 Since, health care providers had a strong intrinsic motivation, they did not complain of a low-paid income and worked diligently to provide the health needs of the community.